Labor and Delivery Blog | Sharing our Birth Story!

-I spent about 45-minutes with the nurses pushing through contractions.
-One of the nurses recommended having my epidural lowered so I could feel more of the pressure for pushing.
+I spent about 45 minutes with the nurses pushing through contractions.
+One of the nurses recommended having my epidural lowered so I could feel more pressure for pushing.
 The anesthesiologist came in thirty minutes later and lowered my epidural.

 Since the pain was so bad and my body was tensed up, labor slowed down a lot.
-As soon as the epidural started working again, my body was cooperating, and it was time to have our baby!
+As soon as the epidural started working again, my body cooperated, and it was time to have our baby!

 I was so exhausted but determined to have this baby!
-Usually, after pushing so long, a c-section would be mentioned, but baby boy had great vitals, so there was no concern.
+Usually, after pushing so long, a c-section would be mentioned, but our baby had great vitals, so there was no concern.

 We finally got settled into the recovery room.
 I had been up for over 24-hours, but getting sleep after giving birth was impossible.
 Nurses come in every thirty minutes, and all I wanted to do was hold my sweet baby.
 Plus, I had a few phone calls to make to our family.